How to check if your email has been leaked

 4. You get a result in under 2 seconds

-An email breach checker is a free tool that compares your email address against databases of known data breaches.
-If your address appears in one, it means a company you trusted with your email was hacked or leaked its data — exposing information tied to your account, sometimes including your password.
+An email leak check is a free tool that compares your email address against databases of known data breaches.
+If your address turns up, it means a company you trusted with your email was hacked or leaked its data — exposing information tied to your account, sometimes including your password.
+You may also see it called a leaked email check or an email breach checker; it does the same thing.

 Frequently asked questions